gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week2.md

 3. `Kleinwort Benson Ltd v Malaysia Mining Corp Bhd (UK case)`
     * Case Summary:
         * Defendant issued a letter of comfort *(in place of a corporate guarantee)* in favour of the Plaintiff bank in connection with a credit facility by the bank to the Defendant's subsidiary.
-The letter of comfort confirmed that they would always ensure their subidiary would always be able to repay the bank's loan.
+The letter of comfort confirmed that they would **always ensure their subidiary would always be able to repay the bank's loan**.
 After the Defendant's subsidiary went into insolvent liquidation, the plaintiff sought to enforce the letter of comfort.
     * Court Ruling:
         * English Court of Appeal:
             * Plaintiff's assurance did not amount to contractual promise, statement of fact as to defendant's intention at material time, since the defendant has prior to the issuance of the letter, DECLINED to guarantee the subsidiary's liabilities to the plaintiff bank.

-Singapore's solution for this?
+**Singapore's solution for this?**

 4. `HSBC Ltd v Jurong Engineering Ltd at [43]`
     * Court Ruling: